Robust-Rail-NL/mathematical-models/README.md

 # mathematical-models
-Mathematical models for solving the Train Unit Shunting (and Servicing) Problem.
+This repository contains different approach that solve a mathematical model of the Train Unit Shunting (and Servicing) Problem.
+These approach were used in the thesis TODO (add link).
+The different approach are located in the ```src``` folder.
+The ```data``` folder contains the data and results of the experimental evaluation of the different approaches.
+The ```experiments``` folder contains the scripts used for running the experiments.
+For more details on the exact contents of each folder see there respective ```READMEs```.